Skip to content

 Close-up hero bills are among the most important tools used by prop departments in film and television.

-This creates ultra-realistic cinematic stacks without requiring every bill to be fully printed.
+This creates realistic cinematic stacks without requiring every hidden bill to be a close-up-ready bill.

 How Prop Money Is Used on Set